Last Updated on by

-When you’re following a diet, especially a ketogenic one, holidays might be pretty tricky to go through.
+When you’re following a diet plan, especially a ketogenic one, holidays might be pretty tricky to go through.
 With all those calorie bombs around, it is hard to keep track of your healthy eating plan.
 Considering that Thanksgiving is closing in, I’ve decided to lend you a helping hand by revealing some of the best keto-friendly Thanksgiving recipe ideas you should consider preparing this year.
 They are a great way to avoid munching on cookies, stuffing, and punch.
 Without further ado, here they are!

 - 1 1.
 Low-Carb Pumpkin Cheesecake

 - 5 5.
 Crispy Parmesan Tomato Chips